Stochastic Burgers Equation Driven by a Hermite Sheet with Additive Noise: Existence, Uniqueness, and Regularity: Formulation of the Stochastic Burgers Equation with Additive Noise

-The three terms in \eqref{eq:mild-solution} represent: \begin{itemize} \item The propagation of the initial data by the heat semigroup. \item The nonlinear Burgers interaction, where the derivative of the heat kernel appears due to the identity \( \nabla \cdot (u^2) = 2u\partial_x u \). \item The stochastic forcing by the Hermite sheet, smoothed by the heat kernel. \end{itemize}
+The three terms in \eqref{eq:mild-solution-additive} correspond respectively to: the evolution of the initial condition under the heat semigroup, the nonlinear Burgers interaction, and the stochastic forcing smoothed by the heat kernel.

-\paragraph{Functional framework.} Our analysis is set in the framework of Besov spaces and paracontrolled distributions \cite{Gubinelli2015, Triebel1992}.
-The regularity of the solutions will be studied in these functional spaces, which are natural for the analysis of nonlinear stochastic PDEs.